-What happens after you’ve submitted your SATAC application?
+What happens after you have submitted your SATAC application?

 There are a number of online applicant services available to you after you submit your SATAC application.
-You can pay any outstanding SATAC fees, check or change your contact details, attach supporting documents online, check or change your preferences, and check your selection status and offers after the offer rounds by logging in via My Application.
+You can pay any outstanding SATAC fees, check or change your contact details, attach supporting documents online, check or change your preferences, and check offers by logging in via My Application.

 Submit supporting documents

-In many cases, such as for recent year 12 or university study undertaken in Australia, SATAC can obtain results from these studies on your behalf, but for some qualifications, such as TAFE/VET or overseas studies, you will need to provide supporting documents.
+In many cases, such as university study undertaken in Australia, SATAC can obtain results from these studies on your behalf, but for some qualifications, such as overseas studies, you will need to provide supporting documents.

-The SATAC online application will tell you if you need to provide supporting documents.
-Once you have submitted your online application you will be able to attach supporting documents online, or print a document cover sheet if you would prefer to provide your documents to SATAC in hardcopy.
+The SATAC application will tell you if you need to provide supporting documents.
+Once you have submitted your application you will also be able to attach supporting documents online, or print a document cover sheet if you would prefer to provide your documents to SATAC in hardcopy.

 Some important points if you do need to provide supporting documents

 There may be delays in assessing your qualifications if you do not supply the correct documentation in support of your application.